Cancel anytime

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, attempting to replicate the performance of the Dow Jones U.S. Small-Cap Total Stock Market Index.
+Strategy: SCHA employs a passive investment strategy, tracking the Dow Jones U.S. Small-Cap Total Stock Market Index.

-Composition The ETF primarily holds stocks of small-cap companies across various sectors within the U.S. market.
+Composition The ETF holds a broad range of small-cap stocks, providing diversified exposure across various sectors.

 Market Position